UNC-optics/MACHETE/README.md

 If you replicate this system in your own labs or use parts of our designs and code, we kindly ask that you please cite [Rodriguez-Romaguera et al, 2025](https://www.eneuro.org/content/12/5/ENEURO.0583-24.2025) [1].

 [1] Rodriguez-Romaguera, J., Tormes-Vaquerano, J., McTaggart, E. M., Ortiz-Juza, M. M., Miller, N. W., Thomas, K., Florido, A., & Pégard, N. C. (2025).
-Motor assisted commutator to harness electronics in tethered experiments.
-Eneuro, 12(5). doi:10.1523/eneuro.0583-24.2025
+Motor assisted commutator to harness electronics in tethered experiments. eNeuro, 12(5). doi:10.1523/eneuro.0583-24.2025